 Our expedition members have experienced this firsthand.
-The divers dived three shipwrecks and saw cod, colonies of dead man's fingers (soft corals), large saltwater crabs and lobsters, schools of pouts and horse mackerel.
-Two shark eggs and an octopus were even spotted.
-Horse mussels have also been found at all three shipwrecks; these mussels can grow up to eight inches and form reefs that serve as habitats, shelters and spawning grounds for many other species.
+The divers visited three shipwrecks and observed cod, colonies of dead man's fingers (soft corals), large saltwater crabs and lobsters, schools of pouts and mackerel.
+Two shark eggs and an octopus were even present.
+Horse mussels were also found at all three shipwrecks; these mussels can grow up to 20 cm and form reefs that serve as habitats, shelters and spawning grounds for many other species.
 In this way they form a foundation for the marine ecosystem.
-As an experiment for active wildlife development, the divers moved horse mussels in baskets to a new location to assess how the mussels are holding up.
+As an experiment for active wildlife development, the divers moved horse mussels in baskets to a new location to assess how the mussels can expand.

 As part of the TKI project BENSO, various sizes of rubble have been placed at a wreck.
 The stones provide a hard surface and an ideal structure for animals to attach themselves to and to hide in, which is impossible on a bare sandy bottom.